-Rewards children who have sustained good attendance (new incentive launched) Direct link between good school attendance and pupil progress / achievement 4 Work with children who had poor attendance in the last academic year Direct link between good school attendance and pupil progress / achievement 4 Increased hours for dedicated Attendance Officer Direct link between good school attendance and pupil progress / achievement 4 Additional Family Liaison Officer to support enabling families to get their children into school Parental engagement is key to a child's success in school 4,5 Learning Mentor supports inclusivity and offers support for children to access learning Individual input improves the children's ability to access their learning (EEF: +2 months) 1,3,5,6 Road Trips and experiences within the school (heavily subsidised) The greater opportunities to experience opportunities can increase enthusiasm / engagement for learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Rewards children who have sustained good attendance.
+New incentive launched last year has been reviewed Direct link between good school attendance and pupil progress / achievement 4 Work with children who had poor attendance in the last academic year Direct link between good school attendance and pupil progress / achievement 4 Additional Family Liaison Officer to support enabling families to get their children into school Parental engagement is key to a child's success in school 4,5 Learning Mentor supports inclusivity and offers support for children to access learning Individual input improves the children's ability to access their learning (EEF: +2 months) 1,3,5,6 Road Trips and experiences within the school (heavily subsidised) The greater opportunities to experience opportunities can increase enthusiasm / engagement for learning.
 3,5 Ongoing development of outdoor learning Outdoor learning improves academic engagement and achievement.
 3,5 Employment of a Play Therapist to work with identified children.
 Social and emotional skills support positive learning and are linked to better outcomes in life.
 5 Increase the variety and range of extra-curricular activities and After School Clubs Extra activities can increase engagement in learning.
 3,4,5

-Total budgeted cost: £ 323,280
+Total budgeted cost: £ 308,472